 What your customers buy

-Your customers buy a category, and then choose a brand within that category.
+Your customers buy a category and then choose a brand within that category.
 Referencing our laundry detergent example, the customer needs it to wash clothes.
 The customer then chooses a specific brand as a preferred purchase.

 Purchasing decisions are all about positioning, meaning, and integrity.
 Prospects choose a brand within a category based on an emotional litmus test.
 Efficacy and product values are, for the most part, equal across the market space.

 Nonetheless, most packaged goods companies continue to try to differentiate their brands with efficacy claims.
-They think they are developing a brand, but in fact they are just brand managers.
+They think they are developing a brand, but in fact, they are just brand managers.

-What dictates consumer preference
+What dictates consumer preference?

 The strategy begins with a clear understanding of your target audience.
 Never stopping at a simple usage and attitude study.
 The study of the customer has more in common with anthropology than marketing.

-Marketing strategy focuses on tactics and values while brand anthropology focuses more on the target audience.
+Marketing strategy focuses on tactics and values, while brand anthropology focuses more on the target audience.
 It focuses on their beliefs about themselves and the world.

 Reflecting the customer

-Your customer must recognize the brand and find within its promise, not simple efficacy, but affirmation.
+Your customer must recognize the brand and find within its promise not simple efficacy but affirmation.

 A USP has no lasting value.